-Midterm exam (20%): the in-class midterm exam will test your knowledge of the key concepts, events, institutions, issues, and theories that have been covered in class until the date of the exam (September, 19).
-The midterm exam will include multiple choice, short answer, and short essay questions.
+Midterm exam: the in-class midterm exam will test your knowledge of the key concepts, events, institutions, issues, and theories that have been covered in class until the date of the exam (February, 14).
+The midterm exam will include multiple choice, short answer question, and one short essay.

-Short paper (15%): you will write one short paper (max.
-2,000 words) on the theme of either 'Ostalgie' in Germany or the multiculturalism in France, based on course readings as well as additional individual research and readings.
-Illustrative references to the movie Goodbye Lenin! or La Haine are also strongly encouraged.
-Deadline: Friday October 27.
+Short paper: you will write one short paper (max.
+2,000 words) on the theme of 'Ostalgie' in Germany, based on course readings as well as additional individual research and readings.
+Illustrative references to the movie Goodbye Lenin! are also strongly encouraged.
+Deadline: Tuesday, April 2.
+Upload to ELC (Assignments).